Dude Perfect, Trick Shots, and the Power of Perseverance

 So what’s the point of all this and how does it apply to you?

 I think too many people expect everything they do to be that perfect trick shot or first attempt hole-in-one.
 They see the end goal, and know what they’re aiming for, but are disappointed when their work doesn’t hit their intended target.

 They see the flag at the top of the mountain but not the mountain itself.

-The problem is, most young writers simply haven’t accepted that failure, practice, and persistence are part of the process.
+The problem is, most of us simply haven’t accepted that failure, practice, and persistence are part of the process.
 We aren't patient.
 We just want the final celebration and believe that every amazing thing we've read or seen someone do is that writer’s perfect one-shot trick shot.
 This is simply not the case.

-As author Jason Reynolds said at a recent book signing, and I'm sure he's borrowing from someone else in saying this, "no one ever sees the blood on the floor of the ballet."
+As author Jason Reynolds said at a recent book signing, "no one ever sees the blood on the floor of the ballet."